 Robert Murillo, Manufacturing Engineering Manager at GILLIG, said: “Relocating and starting a greenfield project was a new experience for the team—but one that we approached with determination.
 We started with a blank canvas and had an opportunity to work with architects, engineers, crane professionals, and other specialists in their fields to create a state-of-the-art manufacturing facility serviced by overhead lifting technologies, selected for the material handling needs of each particular production process.
-We had an existing relationship but we looked at a myriad of options and conducted site visits and tours to ensure we chose the best crane partner.”
+We had an existing relationship [with CraneTech] but we looked at a myriad of options and conducted site visits and tours to ensure we chose the best crane partner.”

 Murillo explained that due to production demands, the existing Hayward site had to remain fully operational during the construction process.
 GILLIG couldn’t endure any downtime once it was time to start installing equipment.
 Thus, it wasn’t an option to relocate material handling or other equipment.
 Further, the new manufacturing facility is more than double the size of the approx. 200,000 sq. ft. shop floor in Hayward, which has since ceased operation.